Carers Breaks

 A carer is an individual who provides support and assistance to someone who requires help due to illness, disability, or age-related challenges.

-This support can encompass a wide range of activities, including personal care, emotional support, companionship, and help with daily tasks such as cooking, cleaning, and managing medication.
-Carers can be professional but in most cases is unpaid family members or friend, and their role is crucial in ensuring the well-being and quality of life for those they look after.
+This support can include various activities such as personal care, emotional support, companionship, and assistance with daily tasks like cooking, cleaning, and managing medication.
+Carers can be professionals, but in most cases, they are unpaid family members or friends.
+Their role is crucial in ensuring the wellbeing and quality of life for those they look after.

 What would you do with some time for yourself?